zqwei/explore-imaging-data/README.md

 <img src="./pics/neural_response.png" width="960">

-We show 3D volume of the imaged brain (left) or location of selected cells (right), using projection from the top and the side.
+We show 3D volume of the imaged brain (Left) or location of selected cells (Right), using projection from the top and the side.
 Part of the code is not shown for exercise.

     % Top projection view
     Volume_XY=sum(Volume,3);